 Whether training horses, doubling for stars, or performing stunts, these women pursued their passion in a time when this type of work was atypical.
 Although women portrayed as heroines was not a sustained theme in the classic westerns, it does provide some history of real cowgirls who perpetuated their primary careers in rodeo by taking advantage of their popularity in Hollywood.
 Their talents were reflected during this brief period on the silver screen, leaving a legacy of inspiration for us all.

-Here is an episode of Hazards of Helen starring Helen Gibson
+Here is an episode of Hazards of Helen “Woman in Grey” with Helen Gibson